vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 In this article, we will build a Peakboard application that does the following:
 1. Take in two numbers from the user.
-2. Submit the two numbers to a Node-RED flow, which will process the numbers and return the result.
+2. Submit the two numbers to a Node-RED flow, which will add the numbers and return the sum.

 The purpose of this exercise is to understand how to use Peakboard to submit and receive information from Node-RED.